-This community pharmacy is situated in a retail premises, in the city centre of Lancaster.
+This community pharmacy is situated in the centre of Brynmawr.
+It recently changed ownership.
 The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
-It also provides a range of services including the NHS Pharmacy First service.
+It also provides a range of services including seasonal flu vaccinations, a needle exchange programme and the NHS Choose Pharmacy service.
 The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time.

-This was a full routine inspection of the pharmacy.
-The pharmacy was last inspected in January 2016.
+This was a full inspection of the pharmacy.
+The last inspection of the pharmacy was in August 2015 under the previous owner.